EspressoSystems/espresso-sequencer/doc/smart-contract-upgrades.md

 - Deploy the new (modified) implementation contract.
 If new state variables that need initialization were added then:
-- Prepare an `upgradeToAndCall` transaction from the multisig admin account which is parameterized with the address of the new implementation contract and an internal call to invoke initializeV[X] with the new state variables data.
+- Prepare an `upgradeToAndCall` transaction from the multisig admin account which is parameterized with the address of the new implementation contract and an internal call to invoke initializeVx with the new state variables data.
 Else:
 - Prepare an `upgradeTo` transaction from the multisig admin account parameterized with the address of the new implementation contract: Then:
 - Broadcast the transaction